 CRA training course:

+The CRA Training Course provides you with the training and Job Placement Assistance necessary to secure CRA jobs in the monitoring of clinical trials.
 A Clinical Research Associate (CRA) is a profession defined by Good Clinical Practice guidelines (ICH GCP).
 While ICH GCP uses the term "Monitor" instead of CRA, the two terms are considered to be synonymous.

 The main function of a CRA is to monitor clinical trials.
 He or she may work directly with the sponsor company of a clinical trial, as an independent freelancer or for a Contract Research Organization (CRO).
 A Clinical Research Associate (CRA) ensures compliance with the clinical trial protocol, checks clinical site activities, makes on-site visits, reviews Case Report Forms (CRFs) and communicates with clinical research investigators.